 Christmas/Holiday tree in January.

-their website for exact dates) Collected trees are chipped and made
+trees are chipped and made into garden mulch.

 - Dundee Township - Dundee